WordPress/gutenberg/.github/ISSUE_TEMPLATE/Feature_request.md

 ## What problem does this address, if any?
 <!--
-If this feature or enhancement is related to a current problem or pain point, please describe it.
+Please describe if this feature or enhancement is related to a current problem or pain point.
 For example, "I'm always frustrated when ..." or "It is currently difficult to ...".
 -->

 ## What is the solution?